TrebledJ/trebledj.github.io/content/posts/programming/2023-02-24-digital-audio-synthesis-for-dummies-part-1.md

 <sup>Green line: original, continuous signal.
 Black dots: sampled, discrete signal.</sup>
 {.center}

-Digital audio signals are represented discretely by storing samples at regular intervals instead of having a single continuous line.
+Digital audio signals are represented discretely by storing samples at regular intervals instead of using a single continuous line.

 The **sample rate** refers to how fast we chop, how fast we sample our audio.
 Choosing an appropriate sample rate for your application is an important consideration.
+A higher rate yields more information per second, at the expense of space.

 Audio is usually sampled at 44.1kHz or 48kHz (i.e. 44,100 or 48,000 samples per second).
 But why are these rates so common?
 To answer this, we first need to learn about the…

 ### Nyquist-Shannon Sampling Theorem

 The **Nyquist-Shannon Sampling Theorem** (aka the Nyquist Theorem) is an important consideration when choosing a sample rate for your application.
 According to this theorem, in order to accurately reconstruct a continuous signal such as audio, it must be sampled at a rate that is *at least **twice** the highest frequency component of the signal*.
+This threshold is also called the **Nyquist frequency**.

 For example, if we want to store a 1kHz audio signal, we would need to sample at 2kHz or more.
 Humans can hear frequencies in the range 20Hz – 20kHz, so if we want to capture all audible sounds, our sample rate needs to be at least 40kHz.